Babalu2017/baba_cafe/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        - As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
 [Navigation](assets/images/ux_screenshoots/optimazed_navigation.jpg)

-        2. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-[Testimonials](assets/images/ux_screenshoots/optimazed_testimonials.jpg)

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find the best way to get in contact with baba cafe.
+        - As a Returning Visitor, I want to find the best way to get in contact with baba cafe.
 [Connect with people](assets/images/ux_screenshoots/optimazed_connect_with_people.jpg)

     -   #### Frequent User Goals